fusionby2030/moxie/docs/source/predicting_profiles.rst

 2. Experiments

   * Rework Experiment class to be able to plot Te from given Ne for test set
-  * Achieve a successful Beta run
+  * Move experiments to its own dir and call explicitly from run

 4. Data